bear-rsg/4m-association/themes/materialistic/README.md

 while generating content add `-t /some/path/materialistic-pelican` to your command

-Refer [this](https://github.com/getpelican/pelican-themes) and [this](http://docs.getpelican.com/en/3.6.3/settings.html#themes) for more information on using themes. title: (.*)
+Refer [this](https://github.com/getpelican/pelican-themes) and [this](http://docs.getpelican.com/en/3.6.3/settings.html#themes) for more information on using themes.
-date: 2021-03-31

-date: 2021-03-30

 ### CDN